Tag: Orphanage

 Wayne Pelkey

-Wayne Pelkey was amazed at the growth of the Korean economy.
-He only had bitter memories, especially how children were treated, until he returned to South Korea in 2000.
-While in Korea he would throw food to children even though he was ordered not to.
-On one occasion, an American soldier hit a Korean child and Pelkey threaten the soldier he would shoot him if he didn't stop.
-Later he helped start an orphanage and his sister adopted three Korean children.
+Wayne Pelkey is amazed at the growth of the Korean economy.
+He claims he has only had bitter memories, especially how children were treated, until he returned to South Korea in 2000.
+He describes while in Korea he would throw food to children even though he was ordered not to.
+He recalled one occasion, an American soldier hit a Korean child and he threatened the soldier he would shoot him if he did not stop.
+Later, he describes how he helped start an orphanage and his sister adopted three Korean children.